trupti1605/Courses/Coursera/Machine learning with Big Data/README.md

  ### Objective
-This repository contains quizzes and assignment for course Machine learning withar python.Modules for will be:-
+This repository contains quizzes and assignment for course Machine learning with Big data.Modules for will be:-

- - Week 1:-What is machine learning?
+ - Week 1:-Machine learning with Big data

-   1)Introduction to Machine Learning
+   1)Introduction to Machine Learning with Big data

-   2)Python for Machine learning

-   3)Supervised vs Unsupervised
+   2)Machine learning overview with applications

+   3)Machine learning process

    4)Quiz

- - Week 2:-Regression
+ - Week 2:-

-   1)Simple linear regression

-   2)Model evaluation in Regression

-   3)Evaluation metrics in Regression Model

-   4)Multiple linear regression

-   5)Non-Linear Regression
+   1)Data Exploration

+   2)Data Preparation

  - Week3 :-Classification